Faiz Hameed: Inter-Services Intelligence career

-Role during 2017 Faizabad sit-in
+Role during 2017 Fayzabad sit-in

-Major-General Faiz Hameed in its role as DG-C reportedly mediated between protestors of Faizabad-sit in and then PML-N government.
-Faiz Hameed's mediation was taken as action beyond his constitutional mandate due to which Hameed confronted with severe criticism.
-Hameed was accused of having engineered the three-week sit-in at the Faizabad interchange that paralyzed Islamabad and triggered violence at several places nationwide.
-Faiz Hameed's role in Faizabad was also criticized by Supreme Court in one of its verdict.
-As a result of the Faizabad protest, the PML-N government had to fire its Law Minister Zahid Hamid.
-It is widely held the demonstration aggravated the unpopularity of PMLN government resulted in its defeat during 2018 general elections.
-In 2024 an enquiry commission relieved Faiz Hameed of charges acting beyond his authority.
+As DG-C, Hameez reportedly mediated between Tehreek-e-Labbaik Pakistan protestors of the Fayzabad-sit in and the then PML-N government of Nawaz Sharif.
+His mediation was described as an action beyond his constitutional mandate due to which he faced severe criticism.
+He was accused of having engineered the three-week sit-in at the Fayzabad Interchange that paralyzed Islamabad and triggered violence at several places nationwide.
+His role in Fayzabad was also criticized by the Supreme Court in one of its verdicts.
+As a result of the Faizabad protest, the PML-N government had to fire its law minister Zahid Hamid.
+It is widely believed that the demonstration aggravated the unpopularity of the PML-N government and resulted in its defeat during the 2018 general elections.In 2024 an enquiry commission cleared Hameed of any wrongdoing.

-Alleged political engineering in 2018 General Elections
+Alleged political engineering in 2018 general election

-The PMLN leadership alleges 2018 general elections were heavily engineered in favor of PTI.
-PMLN and other political parties claimed that military establishment led by then Army Chief General Qamar Javed Bajwa, through political engineering of Major-General Faiz Hameed ensured the victory for Pakistan Tehreek-e-Insaf over army's challenger Pakistan Muslim League (N).
-Nawaz Sharif openly accuses Hameed of his political downfall.
-Faiz Hameed, as DG(C) of ISI was alleged to threaten many lawmakers to switch sides, defect from PMLN and other political parties to PTI.
-Parties like PMLQ, MQM, GDA and BAP provided its support to PTI which ultimately brought Imran Khan's PTI to the power in 2018.
+The PML-N leadership alleges that the 2018 Pakistani general election was heavily engineered in favor of Imran Khan's Pakistan Tehreek-e-Insaf (PTI).
+PML-N and other political parties claimed that military establishment led by then army chief General Qamar Javed Bajwa, through political engineering of Hameed ensured the victory for PTI over PML-N. Nawaz Sharif has openly accused Hameed for his political downfall.
+Hameed was alleged to have threatened many lawmakers to switch sides and defect from PML-N and other political parties to PTI.
+Parties like Pakistan Muslim League (Q), Muttahida Qaumi Movement, Grand Democratic Alliance and Balochistan Awami Party provided its support to PTI which ultimately brought Imran Khan's to power in 2018.

-Mediation in Doha Talks
+Mediation in Doha talks

-Pakistan played a role of a mediator and a facilitator between United-States and the Taliban to reach the Doha Agreement.
+Pakistan played a role of a mediator and a facilitator between United States and the Taliban to reach the Doha Agreement.
 Pakistan used its diplomatic channels to promote communication and peacemaking between the two sides.
-In his capacity as DG ISI, Faiz played a key role in shaping and executing Pakistan’s Afghan policy during Doha talks.
-It was Faiz Hameed along with special envoy Ambassador Muhammad Sadiq who were central figures in helping patch together the Doha talks between the US and the Taliban.
+In his capacity as DG-ISI, Faiz played a key role in shaping and executing Pakistan’s Afghan policy during Doha talks.
+It was Hameed along with Pakistan's special envoy Muhammad Sadiq who were central figures in helping patch together the Doha talks between the US and the Taliban.
 Hameed was also instrumental in engaging with the Taliban both in Doha and in Afghanistan.

-Activities in Kabul following the Taliban victory
+Activities in Kabul following Taliban victory

-During his tenure as Director-General of the ISI, he visited Kabul only a couple of weeks after the Afghan capital fell to the Taliban.
+During his tenure as DG-ISI, he visited Kabul only a couple of weeks after the Afghan capital fell to the Taliban.
 When a reporter asked Hameed about what would happen now that the Taliban controlled Afghanistan, Hameed smiled, and famously replied: "Don't worry, everything will be okay."

 Hameed’s visit was pivotal in mitigating internal power rivalry among various Taliban factions.
 Hameed reportedly mediated among Taliban factions in their process of appointments for key portfolios such as the head of the state or head of the government, choosing Mullah Hasan Akhund instead of Mullah Abdul Ghani Baradar while ensuring bulk of ministerial positions for Haqqanis.